Yardenhe/Yardenhe/README.md

 <h1 align="center">Hi 👋, I'm yarden hendri</h1>
 <h3 align="center">A Full Stack developer</h3>

-- 🤝 Full Stack Web Developer, passionate about solving challenges, with experience in writing single-page-applications using the latest WEB technologies such as Node.js, Vue.js, Vuex, React, Redux, and MongoDb.
+- 🤝 Full Stack Web Developer, passionate about solving challenges, with experience in writing single-page-applications using the latest WEB technologies such as React,Node.js, Redux, and MongoDb.
 A Team player, and fast learner that is comfortable and experienced with self teaching.

-- 🔭 I’m currently working on Gmail mockup (https://github.com/Yardenhe/misterEmail)
+- 🔭 I’m currently working on airbnb mockup (https://github.com/Yardenhe/VisitBnb)

-- 👯 Take a look

 - 👨‍💻 All of my projects are available at [https://github.com/Yardenhe](https://github.com/Yardenhe)